 Our ability to generate free cash flow is paramount to our value proposition, as it correlates to our ability to regularly return capital to our stockholders.
-We have experienced significant growth in net income, Adjusted EBITDA, net cash provided by operating activities and free cash flow since January 2021, as oil and natural gas prices have improved, and the proppant market has tightened.
-For the year ended December 31, 2021, we generated \$ in net income, \$ in Adjusted EBITDA, \$ in net cash provided by operating activities and \$ in Free Cash Flow (representing an Adjusted EBITDA Margin of \$ % and a Free Cash Flow margin of \$ %).
-Please see subsections titled "Summary Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for more information.
-While proppant market prices improve, leading to improvements in measures of our performance, including those detailed above, our low and flexible operating cost structure also contributes materially to our ability to generate free cash flow.
+We have experienced significant growth in net income, Adjusted EBITDA, net cash provided by operating activities and Adjusted Free Cash Flow since January 2021, as oil and natural gas prices have improved, and the proppant market has tightened.
+For the year ended December 31, 2021, we generated \$4.3 million in net income, \$72.0 million in Adjusted EBITDA, \$21.4 million in net cash provided by operating activities and \$64.3 million in Adjusted Free Cash Flow (representing an Adjusted EBITDA Margin of 41.7% and an Adjusted Free Cash Flow margin of 37.3%).
+Please see the subsection titled "-Summary Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for more information.
+While improved market prices for proppant lead to improvements in measures of our performance, including those detailed above, our low and flexible operating cost structure also contributes materially to our ability to generate Adjusted Free Cash Flow.
 We have driven significant improvements in our costs of sales on a per ton basis since the commencement of our operations in 2018.